Scott Zolak: New England Patriots

 In 1993, the Patriots and new head coach Bill Parcells were looking to improve the quarterback spot on their roster.
 They signed Scott Secules, and attempted to sign Steve Beuerlein, but the latter deal did not happen.
 They also gave Hugh Millen permission to seek a trade.
 In April, Millen was traded to the Dallas Cowboys, and the Patriots chose Drew Bledsoe with the first pick in the 1993 NFL draft.
 During the offseason, Carlson was released, leaving Secules, Zolak, Bledsoe, and Hodson to compete for the three spots on the roster.
 By the end of the preseason, Bledsoe had won the starting job and Hodson had been cut, with Secules as the backup and Zolak as the third-string quarterback.
 Zolak saw playing time in three games in 1993, and threw two incomplete passes.
 He became a restricted free agent in the offseason, but re-signed with the Patriots for three years.
-As Secules was released during preseason, Zolak was set as Bledsoe's backup as the 1994 season began.
+As Secules was released during the preseason, Zolak was set as Bledsoe's backup as the 1994 season began.
 As was the case in the 1993 season, he did not make a starting appearance, as Bledsoe played the full 16 games, however Zolak did see action in every game, primarily as the holder for extra point and field goal attempts.
 Over the course of the season, he completed five of eight passes for 28 yards in the two games in which he saw time at quarterback.
 The 1995 season was similar, with Bledsoe starting and Zolak backing him up.
 In September, Bledsoe separated his left shoulder in a game and sat out a week to heal, allowing Zolak to make his first start since 1992.
 On October 1, 1995, Zolak took the field against the Atlanta Falcons, and completed 24 of 45 passes for 252 yards and a touchdown, though the Patriots lost the game, 30-17.
 Although Bledsoe's doctors wanted him to sit out another week, he refused and played the next week's game against the Denver Broncos.
 This again relegated Zolak to the backup position, where he remained for the rest of the season.
 He finished the season with 28 completed passes in 49 attempts for 282 yards, a touchdown, and a quarterback rating of 80.5.